-NZ is one of few countries in the world where it is very cheap to import used vehicles; this makes used electrics also cheap to import.
+NZ is one of few countries in the world where it is very cheap to import used vehicles; this makes used electrics likewise cheap to import.
 Used electrics from Japan and UK are cheaper still, as their governments subsidise their purchase cost.
-A 2015 report on electric car policy was published by Barry Barton at University of Waikato22.
-It compared electric vehicle growth in different countries, and determined New Zealand would benefit from a cost-neutral "feebate" scheme, used today in France.
+A 2015 report on electric car policy was published by Barry Barton at University of Waikato.
+It compared electric vehicle growth in different countries, and determined New Zealand would benefit from a cost-neutral "feebate" scheme, used today in France and Norway.
 This is where the government adds a cost to buying "dirty" cars and uses that money to reduce the cost of electric and fuel-efficient cars.
 The report noted NZ is one of the only countries to have no fuel efficiency standards, which place costs or restrictions on buying high emission cars.
-Other parties have proposed policies.23

 Electric vehicle adoption is supported by an industry (DriveElectric.org.nz) and owner association (BetterNZ.org).
-Some large NZ businesses have said they will make a third of their cars electric by 201924.
-While few councils have electrics in their car fleets, a couple now have a policy to buy them25.
+Some large NZ firms have said they will make a third of their cars electric by 2019.